anishhs-gh/postie/README.md

 # Postie

-A simple and powerful email sending library for Node.js with support for templates, attachments, and a CLI interface.
+A simple and flexible email sending library for Node.js with support for templates, retries, and more.

 ## Author